Skip to content

 What to do with your reading

-• Below 500 lux most of the day: choose a static survivor such as ZZ plant, Aspidistra, snake plant, or add a daylight LED.
+• Below 500 lux most of the day: choose a plant that can sit there with little change, such as ZZ plant, Aspidistra or snake plant, or add a daylight LED.

 • 3,000+ lux: a better starting range for Hoyas, flowering attempts, many variegated collector plants and stronger indoor growth.